 Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) is a charge which can be levied by local authorities on new developments in their constituencies to help them deliver the infrastructure provision needed to support these areas.
 In accordance with Regulations 59A and 59B of the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019, Wiltshire Council, as the local authority, must pay 15% of the levy collected to the relevant parish council.
 Salisbury City Council must use the receipts passed to it by Wiltshire Council to support the development of the parish council’s area by funding the provision, improvement, replacement, operation or maintenance of infrastructure.
 Regulation 121B requires a parish council to prepare an annual report for any financial year in which it receives CIL receipts.
-The CIL report for 2018/19 can be found here.
+The CIL report for 2019/20 can be found here, the report for 2020/21 can be found here and the report for 2021/22 can be found here

 For all Finance queries please contact us by email: Finance@salisburycitycouncil.gov.uk Tel: 01722 342860